A Little Bit Zombie: Reception

 Critical reception for A Little Bit Zombie has been predominantly positive.
-Much of the praise for the film centered upon its lighthearted nature, which some reviewers noted worked in the movie's favor.
-Twitch Film gave A Little Bit Zombie an overall favorable review and called it "outrageously funny".
+Much of the praise for the film centered upon its lighthearted nature, which some reviewers noted worked in the movie's favour.
+Twitch Film gave A Little Bit Zombie an overall favourable review and called it "outrageously funny".
 The review from Shock Till You Drop was more mixed and remarked that they felt that "the pacing was a bit off towards the beginning of the film", but that they overall enjoyed the movie as a whole.